rjw1/bob-api/README.md

-Bob API
+bob API
 =======

-A fictional API for Bob.
+A fictional API for bob.